-Chrysi Laspidou is a Professor in the Civil Engineering Department, University of Thessaly in Greece.
+Chrysi Laspidou, Professor in the Civil Engineering Department, University of Thessaly in Greece.
 Her research interests include resource Nexus and water informatics, mathematical modeling and simulation of physical-chemical and biological processes that take place in natural aquatic systems and other ecosystems, as well as urban water issues, resource depletion and sustainability, virtual water and water-carbon-ecological footprint.
 Chrysi has conducted research in different aspects of water, from performing mathematical modeling of aquatic system processes to computational biology relevant to ecosystem function, to the socio-economic aspects of water use and water resource management.

 Why I became the European Junior Water Program Ambassador